-At the outset our principal motivation behind this work was to shed light on the nature of the asymptotic decoupling of the FvK system found recently in some related studies [5, 6].
-Although there are a number of non-trivial examples in the literature in which the asymptotic decoupling of the FvK nonlinear equations has been encountered, for example [10]-[11], it should be emphasised that the nature of this phenomenon was actually quite different.
+At the outset, our principal motivation behind this work was to shed light on the nature of the asymptotic decoupling of the FvK system found recently in related studies [5, 6].
+Although there are a number of nontrivial examples in the literature in which the asymptotic decoupling of the FvK nonlinear equations has been encountered, for example, [10, 11], it should be emphasized that the nature of this phenomenon was actually quite different.
 Indeed, a close look indicates that the aforementioned references were concerned with out-of-plane bending perturbations from a state of plane stress.
-As a consequence, the compatibility relation in the FvK system decoupled at leading-order, giving rise to the standard linear bi-harmonic equation for the stress function, and this had the effect of turning the equilibrium equation into an expression solvable in closed form.
+As a consequence, the compatibility relation in the FvK system decoupled at leading order, giving rise to the standard linear biharmonic equation for the stress function, and this had the effect of turning the equilibrium equation into an expression solvable in closed form.
 So in spite of the fact that the analysis was ostensibly nonlinear, those works ended up dealing with a weak nonlinear perturbation from a linear plane-stress elastic state.
-By contrast, the situation present in our work is exactly the opposite.
-Here our perturbations take place relatively remote from the original flat state of the circular plate; exactly how remote is something that is controlled by the nonlinear basic state.
-This has significant ramifications for the subsequent asymptotic analysis as the nature of basic state is one of the critical elements in the implementation of our singular perturbation strategies.
+In contrast, the situation present in our work is exactly the opposite.
+Here our perturbations take place relatively remotely from the original flat state of the circular plate; exactly how remote is something that is controlled by the nonlinear basic state.
+This has significant ramifications for the subsequent asymptotic analysis, as the nature of basic state is one of the critical elements in the implementation of our singular perturbation strategies.

 It is important to appreciate some of the inherent limitations of our results.
-We have been exclusively focused on the onset of wrinkling which is acknowledged as being very awkward to observe in the laboratory.
-While there are numerous valid reasons for understanding onset (or near-threshold phenomena [20]), from the practical standpoint wrinkles well into the post-buckling regime are much easier to produce.
-In the far-post-buckling situation traditional simplified theories have been developed based on tension field theory [21], [22].
+We have been exclusively focused on the onset of wrinkling, which is acknowledged as being very awkward to observe in the laboratory.
+While there are numerous valid reasons for understanding onset (or near-threshold phenomena [20]), from a practical standpoint wrinkles well into the postbuckling regime are much easier to produce.
+In the far-postbuckling situation traditional simplified theories have been developed based on tension field theory [21, 22].
 The approach taken by tension-field theory is in marked contrast to the bifurcation technique adopted here.
-Tension-field theory in some sense smears out the individual wrinkles and seeks to trace the evolution of the boundary separating the winkled and un-wrinkled areas.
-As further evidence that the post-buckling regime can behave very differently to the onset problem, we note recent results that suggest how spatially varying wavenumbers can be dramatically affected by increasing the load; see Paulsen et al. [23] and Taffetani & Vella [24], to name just two studies of these effects.
+Tension-field theory in some sense smears out the individual wrinkles and seeks to trace the evolution of the boundary separating the wrinkled and unwrinkled areas.
+As further evidence that the postbuckling regime can behave very differently from the onset problem, we note recent results that suggest how spatially varying wavenumbers can be dramatically affected by increasing the load; see Paulsen et al. [23] and Taffetani and Vella [24], to name just two studies of these effects.